Frequently Asked Question (FAQ)

 Yes.
 Unlike many single-employer or company pension plans, the National Pension Plan is well funded and financially sound.
 View copies of the plan's Annual Funding Notice here.

-The Fund Director is responsible for the day-to-day operations of the Fund and all the benefits and services provided by the Fund.
+The Executive Director is responsible for the day-to-day operations of the Fund and all the benefits and services provided by the Fund.

-The Fund Director works for the benefit of all plan participants and beneficiaries and reports directly to the Fund's joint Board of Trustees.
+The Executive Director works for the benefit of all plan participants and beneficiaries and reports directly to the Fund's joint Board of Trustees.

-The Fund Director is selected by the Board of Trustees based on his or her professional experience and credentials.
+The Executive Director is selected by the Board of Trustees based on his or her professional experience and credentials.

 What states have the greatest number of contributing employers to the Fund?